Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-07.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-07.kt).

 The result is going to be: